Pictured: Foley Artist John Roesch, MPG Exclusive Interview

-Legendary Foley artist John Roesch poses with some props.
+Foley artist John Roesch holding a prop

 What is a Foley Artist?
-Chatting with Foley Legend, John Roesch

 Why are they Called Foley Artists?
 Because of Jack Foley